-Costs must be necessary and reasonable for proper and efficient performance and administration of the grant.
+Costs must be necessary and reasonable for the proper and efficient performance and administration of the grant.
 Costs must be adequately documented.
 Agencies may be required to submit information regarding their accounting systems to Stanislaus County's Department of Planning and Community Development for approval before any funds are disbursed.

 Audits and Financial Reports: An agency must provide a copy of its most recent Independent Audit and Management Letter.
-Non-Federal entities that expend \$750,000 or more in a year in federal awards shall have a single or program-specific audit conducted for that year.
+Non-Federal entities that expend \$750,000 or more in a year in federal awards shall have a single or programspecific audit conducted for that year.
 Non-Federal entities that expend less than \$750,000 a year in federal awards must submit a financial statement and other supporting documents to show how the ESG funds were utilized.
-Local governments and nonprofit agencies are required to comply with 24 CFR 570.502-Applicability of Uniform Administrative Requirements and the requirements and standards of 2 CFR 200.420-200.475 (formerly OMB Circular A-133 "Audits of States, local governments, and non-profit agencies"), OMB Circular A-133 includes Institutions of higher education and hospitals.
+Local governments and non-profit agencies are required to comply with 24 CFR 576-Applicability of Uniform Administrative Requirements and the requirements and standards of 2 CFR 200.420-200.475 (formerly OMB Circular A-133 "Audits of States, local governments, and non-profit agencies"), 24 CFR part 84 and 85, and the cost principles at 2 CFR part 225 (OMB Circular A-87) and 2 CFR part 230 (OMB Circular A-122), as in effect prior to December 26, 2014.

-Insurance: An agency that is applying must provide evidence of insurance, including, but not limited to, multi-peril property and liability, medical, workers' compensation, automobile liability, professional liability, and other coverage as deemed necessary by Stanislaus County and shall include indemnification and hold harmless language acceptable to Stanislaus County.
+Insurance: An agency that is applying must provide evidence of insurance, including but not limited to, multi-peril property and liability, medical, workers' compensation, automobile liability, professional liability, and other coverage as deemed necessary by Stanislaus County and shall include indemnification and hold harmless language acceptable to Stanislaus County.
 All certificates and endorsements are to be received and approved by Stanislaus County before a program can be considered for final approval by the Board of Supervisors.